KaappoRaivio/wilmacrawler/README.md

 Wonder no more!
 This is my solution to those and many other wonders.

 **Wilmacrawler** is uses Selenium to crawl the Wilma website, and presents the various information as a simple, one-call REST API.
-You must host the server yourself, as the developer of this library cannot take the responsibility of handling other people's login credentials.

 ####Disclaimer
+You must host the server yourself, because as developer of this library, I cannot take the responsibility of handling other people's login credentials.

-Exposing the API in it current state to the public internet is a security vulnerability.
+Also, please keep in mind that xposing the API in it current state to the public internet is a security vulnerability.
 Even though no sensitive information is exposed, Python's `HTTPServer` isn't meant for public production, and has no protection against even rudimentary attacs.

 This project is solely meant to be used in a closed LAN network with no conceivable outside threats.